 - Contact a Grocery Store Workers’ Compensation & Injury Law Firm

 Supermarket managers, sales workers, stockers, cashiers, baggers, and janitorial staff endure mostly muscle strains and sprains.
 For example, those handling knives in the store tend to suffer serious finger injuries, whereas laborers, baggers, and stock handlers often deal with back injuries.

-If you or a family member was injured while working at a grocery store, you are likely entitled to workers' compensation benefits.
+If you or a family member were injured while working at a grocery store, you are likely entitled to workers’ compensation benefits.
 The personal injury attorneys at Rosenfeld Injury Lawyers, LLC can ensure that you receive maximum compensation for all damages associated with injuries in a grocery store.

 Contact the workers’ compensation law firm for more information and a free consultation to discuss your legal rights and options.

 Stock Clerks in Grocery Stores

 The Grocery Store Workers stocking shelves in supermarkets are subject to many hazards daily.
 Common risk factors involving grocery workers include being injured by falling objects or boxes stored on high shelves and injuries from lifting heavy objects, including crates, boxes, and cartons.